 - another is the cost of marketing, established by Enel Energia to cover the costs incurred by the sales company to supply its customers;

 - a third component is the cost of supplying the energy, which is set by Enel Energia to cover the cost of acquiring the electricity;

 - the final component consists of taxes: VAT and excise duty.

-Social Bonus for electricity
+Power Social Bonus

 The energy mix is the range of primary sources used to produce electricity.